andreasAabo/DAT250_lab/dat250-expass2.md

 To inspect the database tables, I use Apache Derby.
 More prescise after installing Apache Derby like the tutorial descibed, I can go into the bin folder ```C:\...\db-derby-10.15.2.0-bin\bin```, from my command line, and use the command 'ij'.

-Then i need to connect to my database.
-So the following command, connects derby to the database:
+Then i need to connect to my database. the following command connects derby to the database:

 ```connect 'jdbc:derby:C:\Users\andre\Skole\DAT250\DAT250_JPA\eclipselink\jpa-basic/db'; ```